 - High-strength wire can be used to more accurately apply prestressing forces and could be better protected from corrosion and mechanical damage.

 In the early 1950s, J.M.
 Crom, Sr., and three associates, Ted Crom, Jack Crom, Jr., and Frank Bertie, established CROM, with headquarters in Gainesville, Florida.
 The prime purpose of the company was to refine the design and construction techniques of composite tanks.
 Since then, the subsequent leadership and employees of CROM have continued the tradition of excellence initiated by the company’s founders.
-To date, the company has constructed, in its own name and with its own forces, over four thousand circular and elongated prestressed concrete tanks.
+To date, the company has constructed, in its own name and with its own forces, over 4,100 circular and elongated prestressed concrete tanks.